How to Start a Business in 15 Steps

 Show passion for your business:.
 Start by telling an interesting story that shows your commitment to the cause prompted by your business idea.
 Then, let them know how your passion has not only helped you come up with the idea, but that when you put your heart into something, it will shine through.

 Resolve one problem: Explain how your product or service will close a gap or fix an issue in the current market.
-Convince prospective investors that your business will bring value to customers over time.
+Convince prospective investors that your business will bring value to customers over time with the product life cycle.

 Use data-driven content: This will help you establish credibility and will show that you’re creating your product or service with a deep understanding of your market’s needs.